Multidimensional Manhattan Preferences: Forbidden Substructures for 2-Manhattan Embeddings

 \begin{proof} All proofs are straightforward by evoking the definition of Manhattan embedding.
-We only show the first statement.
+Hence, we only showcase how to prove the first statement.
 Let $\ppp,E,s,x,y$ be as defined.
-For brevity's sake, let $\ps,\px$, and $\py$ denote the points~$E(s)$, $E(x)$, and $E(y)$, respectively.
+Assume that $\py\in \dNE(\ps)$.
+Then, by the Manhattan property and the fact that $s\colon x\pref y$, it follows that